vakor50/Web-Of-Connections/README.md

 - Need to be aware that editing could break other connections so might be better to only make delete an option

 Data Formatting
-- In the print display, make the different nodes collapsable
 - In the print display, remove duplicates and merge their children into one entry

 ## Version 3